atkaper/oracle-forms-standalone-runner/README.md

 The code will also download the listed applet JAR files (in memory) to be able to start the applet.
 You can override any of the applet start parameters if needed.

 Created by Thijs Kaper, September 24, 2022, added Cookie-Retaining-Proxy October 7, 2022.
+Added server file override function to the embedded proxy July 2, 2023 (as feature request for Bogdan).

 p.s.
 This has been tested with success now on Linux, and on MacOS.
 See bottom of document for java versions to use if your java 8 does not work.